yatharth785/Price-Prediction/README.md

 # Price Prediction with Linear Regression
-A prediction model is created using linear regression to predict the price of a car depending on various variables such as the car company, model, fuel type, year, and distance travelled.
+The project focuses on predicting the prices of cars based on various relevant factors.
+The goal of the project is to build a model that can accurately estimate the market value of a car based on these features, allowing car buyers and sellers to make more informed decisions.
+The data is analyzed and developed using a linear regression model.

-The dataset used for this project contains information about various cars, including their company, model, fuel type, year of manufacture, and distance travelled.
-It also includes the corresponding prices of the cars.
+This project's dataset comprises information about several cars, such as their manufacturer, model, fuel type, year of manufacture, and mileage travelled.
+It also includes the relevant car pricing.

+Based on the features provided, the trained linear regression model will forecast car pricing.
+The outcomes can be viewed and studied in the ipynb notebook.
+The model's performance can be assessed using the R-squared (R2) score.